How to Generate Barcode & QR Code Stickers in Laravel Using Milon Barcode and Snappy PDF

 $barcodeData = implode('|', $fields);

-1. Download and open it in a PDF reader
+• Download it and open in a PDF reader

 Conclusion